 Astaxanthin offers unique protection for the eye in combination with the other carotenoids, providing stronger light absorption across broader wavelengths than other carotenoids.
 In fact, a number of studies support astaxanthin’s ability to protect the retinas from light-induced damage and suggest a carotenoid complex that includes astaxanthin could protect the eyes from damage across the entire solar spectrum3.

 As people get older, they are more prone to develop some form of the vision-impairing eye condition.
 The four major age-related eye diseases that affect seniors include glaucoma, cataracts, age macular degeneration (AMD), and diabetic retinopathy.

-Astaxanthin its anti-oxidants and anti-inflammatory activities may support the prevention or alleviation of symptoms of age-related eye diseases.
+The anti-oxidants and anti-inflammatory activities of astaxanthin may support the prevention or alleviation of symptoms of age-related eye diseases.

 Cataracts are cloudy areas that develop in the lens of the eye leading to a decrease in vision.
 The condition is highly prevalent in aging populations and includes about 35-50% of people aged 75 years or more.

 In a Japanese study of 35 patients undergoing cataract surgery, two weeks of astaxanthin intake at 6mg per day boosted superoxide scavenging activity while suppressing the production of cell-damaging compounds called hydroperoxides in the aqueous humor of the eye.
 These results suggest that astaxanthin can inhibit the development or onset of multiple oxidative stress-related diseases such as those described above.